drachenwald/dun-in-mara/events/2024/strawberry-raid-iii/classes.md

 The SCA encourages all of its members "to have made every effort to learn and practice those skills desirable at and worthy of a civilized court" (especially those who would advance to the highest ranks; see Coropra section VIII.
 A. I. g.).
 Of these skills dance is one of the most important ones listed.
 Why?
 Because dancing is not only an opportunity to practice cultural ritual, it also increases our coordination and stamina (thereby increasing our prowess on and off the field), and it is even a perfect opportunity to become better acquainted with potential flirting partners.
 Come join us for a session of dances from a handful of times and locations in Europe.
 No experience necessary, and the difficulty level of the dances undertaken will be adapted to the wishes and abilities of the dancers participating.
 Flirting not required.
 Class Limit: None

-**Combat & Martial**

-*Hanging with your headweasals, dining with your demons*
-with Lady Alessandra di Riario
-Confronting and integrating what causes you to self sabotage, get to know your mind monster and turn it from enemy to ally.
-Interactive class with exercises.
-Class Limit: 15 people

-*Warriors of the Change; breaking the silence round perimenopause,menopause and postmenopause and slaying it in all three*
-with Lady Alessandra di Riario
-Physical and mental aspects of menopause and menopause-friendly training, interactive open space to share experiences and battle stories with no taboos, mutual support and advice sharing.
-If anyone wants to do this as a panel discussion please volunteer now in pm to Lesley McIntee on Facebook, or on the day.
-Class Limit: None

 **Cookery**

 *Viking age cooking Ireland*